dell-esg/powerflex-cinder-charm/README.md

 Read timeout value (in seconds) for REST API calls to the PowerFlex Gateway.
 If not specified, the value of 30s will be set.

+### `powerflex-replication-config`

+Specifies the settings for enabling the replication.
+Only one replication is supported for each backend.

 ## Deployment

 This charm's primary use is as a backend for the cinder charm.
 To do so, add a relation betweeen both charms: